|Fact sheet about the AEJ programme||259 KB|

 Aid effectiveness – to promote aid and development effectiveness.

-Gender equality in economic issues – to ensure equal participation and opportunities for women and men in economic life.
+Gender equality in economic issues – to ensure equal participation and economic opportunities for women and men.

 Sustainable private sector investments and operations – to ensure that all people benefit from private sector investments and economic growth.